Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/curve.rst

           Monkey deformations.

-- Now if you select the Monkey, and move it in the Y-direction :kbd:`G-Y`, the monkey will deform nicely along the curve.
+- Now if you select the Monkey, and move it in the Y-direction :kbd:`G Y`, the monkey will deform nicely along the curve.

 .. tip::